-Farmers save through the purchase of between 1 - 10 shares every meeting.
+Youth/vulnerable families save through the purchase of between 1 - 10 shares every meeting.
 The share-value is decided by the VSLA at the start of each cycle.
-At each meeting all farmers have the right to buy between 1-10 shares.
+At each meeting all youth/vulnerable families have the right to buy between 1-10 shares.
 The share value cannot change during the cycles.

-Farmers must create a welfare or social insurance fund, to use for small grants when farmers are in distress.
+Youth/vulnerable families must create a welfare or social insurance fund, to use for small grants when youth/vulnerable families are in distress.
 This will provide cover to sickness, funeral, education and disasters like fire outbreak, crop failures, etc.